- How to Apply KT Tape

 - Legs

-A groin strain is an injury to the adductor muscles that bring the leg back towards the body.
+A groin strain is an injury to the adductor muscles that bring the leg back towards the body, often affecting the upper thigh and inner thigh region during movement..
 Less severe strains pull the muscle beyond their normal range of motion and create incomplete micro-tears.
 More severe strains tear the muscle fibers in total and can even cause a complete tear of the muscle.
+These muscles run along the inner thigh and play a key role in hip joint stability and movement, making groin strains a frequent issue in many soccer injuries.

 Use KT Tape to relax and support the strained muscles as well as provide pain relief*.
 A combination of light progressive stretching and KT Tape will help get you active again in a much shorter time*.